Rhinoplasty (Nose Job)

 When surgery day arrives, the first thing that is done is to put the patient under anesthesia.
 In severe cases, patients will be sedated in order to reduce the stress on the patient.
 From here, there are two possible approaches depending on the type of Rhinoplasty that will be employed; open or closed.

 For the closed method, the surgeon makes incisions inside the nostrils, which has an added effect of having any possible scars hidden from view.
-The open method requires an additional incision outisde the nose, across the area called the “columella”, which is the area of skin and tissue separating the two nostrils.
+The open method requires an additional incision outside the nose, across the area called the “columella”, which is the area of skin and tissue separating the two nostrils.
 These incisions give the surgeon the view of the cartilage and bones inside that need to be adjusted to achieved the desired look.

 Choosing which of these two methods will be used depends on the amount of work needed and the area which needs to be fixed.